Extremal bipartite independence number and balanced coloring: Introduction

-We essentially removed the factor of $\frac{20}{\e^2}$ from the above result.
+\begin{theorem} For each $\e > 0$, there exists $\D_0=\D_0(\e)$ such that the following holds.
+For each $\D \ge \D_0$, there is $N_0=N_0(\D)$ such that if $G$ is a balanced bipartite graph with maximum degree $\D$ and with $n \ge N_0$ vertices on each side, then \end{theorem}

 Our proof of Theorem~\ref{th2} is algorithmic and gives a bound that is best possible up to a factor of 2 (one can easily get a lower bound of $\frac{\D}{(2+\e)\log \D}$ by using Theorem~\ref{Axenovich}).
 Again, for this coloring problem, our bound matches the best known bound that can be achieved by an efficient algorithm in the random bipartite graph $G_{n,n,\D/n}$.

 We observe that one cannot strengthen the bounded maximum degree to a bounded average degree condition in Theorem~\ref{th2}.
 This can be easily seen from the following fact: If a balanced bipartite graph $G$ with $2n$ vertices contains a vertex $v$ with degree $n$ (i.e., $v$ is connected by an edge with all the vertices from the opposite partition), then $G$ does not have a balanced coloring.